ignaciotomasico12/Moontech_FullStack/README.md

 5. Import the database

     The database is in the database folder in the root folder.
 Is stored in two formats choose whatever suits you better.
-    The database url in localhost, must be "localhost:27017" if changed remember to change it also on the .env file of the backend folder
+    To import the full database use the file named "moontech_fullstack.agz" The database url in localhost, must be "mongodb://localhost:27017" and the database name is "moontech_fullstack" if changed remember to change it also on the .env file of the backend folder

 6. Start the project